Fits an Extended NOminal Response Model (ENORM) using conditional maximum likelihood (CML) or a Gibbs sampler for Bayesian estimation.

 whether to merge different booklets administered to the same person, enabling linking over persons as well as booklets.

-To support some flexibility in fixing parameters, fixed_params can be a dexter prms object of a data.frame.
-If a data.frame, it should contain the columns item_id, item_score and a difficulty parameter.
-Three types of parameters are supported:
+To support some flexibility in fixing parameters, fixed_params can be a dexter prms object or a data.frame.
+If a data.frame, it should contain the columns item_id, item_score and a difficulty parameter

 Maris, G., Bechger, T.M. and San-Martin, E. (2015) A Gibbs sampler for the (extended) marginal Rasch model.
 Psychometrika.
 80(4), 859-879.